 Other root vegetables like sweet potatoes, carrots, and rutabaga are going to play well with parsnips, and rich leafy greens like arugula and spinach will be delicious companions.
 Lentils and nuts share similar flavors and taste fantastic with parsnips, which is partly why the parsnip soup Jamie Oliver makes is such a standout recipe.

 Aromatic spices and herbs help to build flavor with parsnips, and sweet ingredients like honey and maple syrup will also play nicely with any parsnip recipe.

 Bacon combines fantastically with the parsnips, paprika and other seasonings in this recipe.
-The smoked Gouda is the icing on this cake!
+The smoked Gouda is the perfect addition to this soup.
 Just a nice bit of extra smokiness floating over the top of those deeper flavor notes in our Smoky Parsnip soup.
-Dave had to have a second bowl.
-I love that!

 - On medium heat in a deep skillet add bacon and cook until done, drain fat.
 (Reserve 1/8 Cup bacon for garnish if desired)